vanessamwaniki/trivia_app/README.md

 }
 ```

-Returns the questions that match the search term, total number of questions that match, the current category string type, and a success value
+Returns: the questions that match the search term, total number of questions that match, the current category string type, and a success value

 Try `curl http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json" -d '{"searchTerm":"who"}'`